9 Types of Microlearning that Leverage your Employees’Learning

 5. Gamification

 Who says training has to be monotonous?
-Gamification is a sort of microlearning that allows employees to learn while having fun.
+Gamification is one of the best types of microlearning that allows employees to learn while having fun.
 Incorporate badges, levels, social interaction, and competitiveness into the game.

 6. Mobile-based microlearning

-A smartphone app, which has been dubbed the “future of learning,” is a very powerful way to provide learning.
+A smartphone app, which has been dubbed the “future of learning,” is a very powerful type of microlearning.
 Not only is it ideal for learning on the go, but it also has the added benefit of being able to consume content both online and offline (when there is no internet access).

 7. Podcasts/Webcast